|Nutrition Facts (per serving)|

-While grill is heating up, trim the tops and any fibrous ends of the carrots.
+While the grill is heating up, trim the tops and any fibrous ends of the carrots.
 Then, wash and peel the carrots, patting them with a paper towel to dry.
 You can cut big carrots in half lengthwise if thick enough to still be at least 1/2 to 3/4 inch thick.

 Place a single layer of carrots in a baking dish and coat lightly with olive oil.

 Sprinkle the oiled carrots with the desired amount of salt and pepper, then season with rosemary and thyme.

-Once the grill is heated, place carrots on the grill (cut side down if cut in half lengthwise) and cook for about 10 to 12 minutes with the lid down, turning once during cooking.
+Once the grill is heated, place the carrots on the grill (cut-side down if cut in half lengthwise) and cook for about 10 to 12 minutes with the lid down, turning once during cooking.
 The carrots should develop some grill marks before turning.

 Once flipped, you will know when the carrots are done when both sides are seared (or they begin to brown) and can be pierced with a fork with a soft crunch in the middle.

 - If you have a grill basket, you can also slice your carrots into medallions or rounds.
 Follow all the steps above, but cook for about 5 to 7 minutes, turning once during cooking.
 Carrot rounds look nice on a plate for presentation and are also a little easier for kids to eat.